6/26/2019

 Analyst, Morgan Stanley

-Yeah, hi, good morning.
-It's Stephen Walladon for James.
+Hi, good morning.
+It's Stephen Wald on for James.
 Just maybe one quick one following up on the margin discussion.
-I think you said all else equal past sort of 2020 results with Oasis.
-Expect the margin to sort of float up.
-I think on the last call you guys talked about expecting year over year EBITDA margin improvement in 2021.
+I think you said all of us equal past sort of 2020 results with OASIS expected. the margin to sort of float up.
+I think on the last call you guys talked about expecting year-over-year EBITDA margin improvement in 2021.
 Could you speak to whether that's still your expectation and also maybe sort of if the okay times or good times, however you want to call it, continue what the sort of upper limit is on the EBITDA or operating margin?

 speaker